vsharma2430/TradeCraft/README.md

 ### Introduction

-PyETF is a web application built to help the user make informed trading decisions.
+TradeCraft is a web application built to help the user make informed trading decisions.

 #### Features
 - Buy/Sell recommendations for custom stock lists